 By the end of the course, you‘ll be able to...

-- Understand the systemic changes that allow us to reconstruct a prehistoric language
+- Describe the systematic changes that allow us to reconstruct a prehistoric language

-- Understand the interplay between linguistics, archaeology and genetics
+- Discuss the interplay between linguistics, archaeology and genetics

 - Discuss the recent developments in this research field